jongwoopark7978/VidT_AV_pver/README.md

 [Video Transformers for Autonomous Driving](https://github.com/jongwoopark7978/VidT_AV_pver/blob/main/Video%20Transformers%20for%20Autonomous%20Driving_Jongwoo%20Park%2C%20Sounak%20Mondal.pdf)

 ## Data Preparation

+#### Video data
 We leveraged the recently released large-scale Waymo Open Dataset.
 We used only the front images of 13 training tars (32.5GB) and 3 validation tars (7.5GB) to analyze the potential of our model.

+#### Transformation of velocity from global to vehicle coordinate
+The velocity of AV is provided in a global coordinate system.
+We need to transform the velocity data into a vehicle coordinate system so that we can calculate the acceleration in a vehicle coordinate system.
+The Waymo dataset provides a vehicle pose that transforms variables from vehicle to global coordinate.
+We can calculate a vehicle pose that transforms the variables from global to vehicle coordinate by taking a matrix inversion of vehicle pose.

 ## Training and Testing